Tutor(s)

 Duration and Logistics

-Virtual version: One 3-hour interactive online session.
+Virtual version: Five 3.5-hour interactive online sessions presented over 5 days.
 A digital manual and exercise materials will be distributed to participants before the course.
+Some reading and exercises are to be completed by participants off-line.

 Level and Audience